wazo-platform/wazo-doc/source/contact_center/supervision/supervision.rst

 Longest wait
    The maximum hold time for currently waiting calls, the background colored can change depending of the configured thresholds

+Talking
+   Shows the number of agents currently in conversation in the queue.
+   This column is set to 0 when the queue has just been created and no members are already affected.

 Logged
    Shows the number of logged agents in the queue.